 - Motion control

-Sensors include resistance thermometers and thermocouple sensors.
+Sensors include RTD sensors and thermocouple sensors.
 Recorders, monitors and transmitters expand your options for monitoring heat levels.

 Gefran automation products include state-of-the-art calibration instruments, programmable controllers and digital indicators to help you monitor the efficiency of your automated process.